mahmudurrahman-1/2-Mannual-Testing---Best-Electronics/Readme.md

-# Rokomari Mobile testing
+# Best Electronics Mannual testing

-- Mannual Mobile Test

-## Goal of Testing Rokomari
+## Goal of Testing Electronics

-The key concept testing rokomari is to ensure that the application is error free and it is working in conformance to the specified functional requirements.
+The key concept testing Electronics is to ensure that the application is error free and it is working in conformance to the specified functional requirements.

 ## Perform Mannual Test